arsy786/spring-boot-microservices-2/README.md

 ENTRYPOINT ["java","-jar","/springboot-k8s-demo.jar"]
 ```

-This files contain the following information:
+These files contain the following information:

 - FROM: specifies the Parent Image from which you are building (the base image).
 - ARG: Defines the parameter name and defines its default value.